joseph/ruby-clean-css/README.md

 ## Contributing

 Pull requests are welcome.
 Please supply a test case with your PR.
-You typically run tests like this:

-    bundle exec ruby test/test_compressor.rb

 ## License